-- Illumination may not turn on if the face of the watch is more than 15 degrees above or below parallel.
-Make sure that the back of your hand is parallel to the ground. - Illumination turns off after the preset illumination duration (page E-98), even if you - Illumination turns off after the preset illumination duration (page E-98), even if you keep the watch pointed towards your face.
+Illumination may not turn on if the face of the watch is more than 15 degrees above or below parallel.
+Make sure that the back of your hand is parallel to the ground.

+Illumination turns off after the preset illumination duration (page E-95), even if you keep the watch pointed towards your face.

 Static electricity or magnetic force can interfere with proper operation of the auto light switch.
-If illumination does not turn on, try moving the watch back to the starting position (parallel with the ground) and then till it back towards your face again.
-If this does not work, drop your arm all the way down so it hangs at your side, and then bring it back up again. - You may notice a very faint clicking sound coming from the watch when it is shaken back and forth.
+If illumination does not turn on, try moving the watch back to the starting position (parallel with the ground) and then tilt it back towards your face again.
+If this does not work, drop your arm all the way down so it hangs at your side, and then bring it back up again.

+You may notice a very faint clicking sound coming from the watch when it is shaken back and forth.
 This sound is caused by mechanical operation of the auto light switch, and does not indicate a problem with the watch.